Hoyasumii/avengers-endgame/README.md

 NEBULA: And that's enough.

 [Cut to a shot of a scenic lush tropical fauna.
 It surrounds a shed on a farm.
-A scarecrow made of Thanos' armour is seen before we cut to a shot focusing on the burnt Infinity Gauntl
+A scarecrow made of Thanos' armour is seen before we cut to a shot focusing on the burnt Infinity Gauntle